SoftwareHeritage/snippets/sysadmin/grid5000/cassandra/Readme.md

 ## Possible improvments

 [ ] Use several besteffort jobs for cassandra nodes.
 They can be interrupted but don't have duration restrictions.
+[ ] Create a cassandra base image to speedup the environment initialization